What is cremation and how does cremation work?

 What Will I Get After the Cremation?

 Unless you’ve already made another agreement, the ashes will be given to you in a basic container.
 On average, men’s ashes weigh 3.5kg and women’s ashes weigh 2.5kg.
-The container you receive will be the size of an old sweet shop jar or a large vase.

 How Can I Store the Ashes After the Cremation?